grmble/interceptor-optimizer/README.md

 of squinting, every interceptor that just returns a plain request or response map can be seen as a functor.

-The nice bit about functors is that they compose.
+The nice bit about functors is that they compose via function composition.

 https://cs.stackexchange.com/questions/129822/functor-in-category-theory-the-free-theorem-for-fmap